ahmedkaludi/easy-table-of-contents/README.txt

 4. Activate the plugin on the Plugins admin page.

 == Changelog ==

+= 2.0.71 09/12/2024 =
+* New: Support for more attributes in shortcode #828
+* New: Automatically short the title in ETOC #830
+* New: Floating layout for Sticky ETOC #844
+* Bug: cookie "ezTOC_hidetoc-0" does not have an appropriate "SameSite" attribute value #822
+* Bug: TOC Short code causing 500 error on Uncode theme #831
+* Bug: The Sticky Toc title does not shift to the right in the option Heading Text Direction selected as Right to Left is selected #833
+* Bug: 'Header Label' Option Not Updating in post individually #837
+* Fix: Issue with "TOC open on load" option in Sticky TOC feature. #815
+* Fix: TOC conflict with Avada Builder plugin and Custom Child Theme #775
+* Fix: Undefined Array Key 'navigation_scroll_bar' in class-eztoc-widgetsticky.php #842
+* Fix: Error in Google search console when enabling Create by Mediavine #841
+* Fix: Compatibility with Customize Post Categories for WPBakery Page Builder plugin & Publisher Theme #843
+* Compatibility: Tested with Wordpress 6.7 #836

 = 2.0.70 17/10/2024 =
 * New: One click migration for Table of Contents plus plugin #826